MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 # Bring Your Own Device Rooms in Teams Pro Management portal

 Bring Your Own Device rooms are identified as rooms with no Microsoft Teams Rooms.
-As an admin, you will gain visibility of the Bring Your Own Device rooms and devices in the Teams Pro Management Portal upon logging in.
-To have access to the portal, you will need at least one pro, premium, or TSD license.
+As an admin, you'll gain visibility of the Bring Your Own Device rooms and devices in the Teams Pro Management Portal upon logging in.
+To have access to the portal, you'll need at least one pro, premium, or TSD license.

 1. Open Pro Management Portal on [https://portal.rooms.microsoft.com/](https://portal.rooms.microsoft.com/) and navigate to **Inventory**.
 2. In the left navigation menu, select **Planning** and go to **Inventory**.